rigetti/pyquil/docs/source/qvm.rst

 --------------------------------

 The :py:class:`~pyquil.api.QAM` methods are intended to be used in the same way, whether a QVM or QPU is being targeted.
-Everywhere on this page,
-you can swap out the type of the QAM (QVM <=> QPU) and you will still get reasonable results back.
+For everywhere on this page, you can swap out the type of the QAM (QVM <=> QPU) and you will still get reasonable results back.
 As long as the topologies of the quantum processors are the same, programs compiled and run on the QVM will be able to run on the QPU and vice versa.
 Since :py:class:`~pyquil.api.QuantumComputer` is built on the ``QAM`` abstract class, its methods will also work for both QAM implementations.